wultra/lime-java-core/README.md

 - `delete` - a blocking DELETE call with a generic response
 - `deleteNonBlocking` - a non-blocking DELETE call with a generic response with `onSuccess` and `onError` consumers
 - `deleteObject` - a blocking DELETE call with `ObjectResponse`

+The `path` parameter specified in requests can be either:

+- a partial request path, in this case the `baseUrl` parameter must be configured during initialization
+- a full URL, in this case the `baseUrl` parameter must not be configured during initialization

+### Error Handling

+In case any HTTP error occurs during a blocking HTTP request execution, a `RestClientException` is thrown with following details:

+- `statusCode` - an HTTP status code
+- `response` - a raw error response
+- `responseHeaders` - response HTTP headers
+- `errorResponse` - a parsed `ErrorResponse`, only used for the `ObjectResponse` response type

+Non-blocking methods provide an `onError` consumer for custom error handling.